SeekND/CaptureTheFlag/README.md

 Unlike Chorus RF Laptimer, at this moment this mod is standalone and cannot be accessed remotely (yet, maybe someone would like to help code that?)

 You can though, change the code to match your needs.
-I've commented everything that I've changed in the code with (CC) and the explanation behind it so it's easy for you to find it and replace it.
+I've commented everything that I've changed in the code and the explanation behind it so it's easy for you to find it and replace it.
 Pretty sure the code can be improved by A LOT but hey .. it's working!

 ## Materials you need